zeromq/chumak/README.md

-erlangzmq
+chumak
 =========

-What is erlangzmq?
+What is chumak?
 -------------------

-`erlangzmq` is a library written in [Erlang](https://www.erlang.org/).
-It implements the ZeroMQ Message Transport Protocol (ZMTP). `erlangzmq` supports ZMTP version [3.1](http://rfc.zeromq.org/spec:37/ZMTP/).
+`chumak` is a library written in [Erlang](https://www.erlang.org/).
+It implements the ZeroMQ Message Transport Protocol (ZMTP). `chumak` supports ZMTP version [3.1](http://rfc.zeromq.org/spec:37/ZMTP/).

 Goal
 ----

-The goal of `erlangzmq` application is to provide up-to-date native Erlang implementation of ZMTP.
+The goal of `chumak` application is to provide up-to-date native Erlang implementation of ZMTP.

 Features
 --------